 It all started after we had subscribed to International Living Magazine and became more and more interested in reading about places where we could live or retire, much more cheaply than in our home country of Australia.

-The plan was never to work until retirement age (65 in Australia), so we decided to take “an adult gap year" to try out the nomadic travel lifestyle to see just how much we might like it.
+The plan was never to have to work until retirement age (currently 65 in Australia).
+Instead we decided to take "an adult gap year" to try out the nomadic travel lifestyle to see just how much we might like it.
 We also wanted to see exactly how much it would cost to live and travel in this way.

 Our initial thoughts were to spend nine months living cheaply in South East Asia in places like Chiang Mai in Thailand, Penang in Malaysia and Da Nang in Vietnam.
 Then to spend the remaining few months in Europe where the cost of living and travel would be substantially more.
 A sort of balancing act to make our money go as far as possible.

 But, while we were planning and saving, we came across another article in the same magazine that talked about house sitting.
-Glenn had explored home exchange (or house swap) some years earlier, and we’d briefly heard about house sitting but not thought anymore of it.
+Glenn had explored home exchange (or house swap) some years earlier, and we'd briefly heard about house sitting, but really not thought anymore of it.
+Until now.

 So we investigated further and around the same time a house sitting course was advertised, and we signed up for it.
 This course provided us with the necessary information we needed to get started as international house sitters.

 It looked interesting and exciting and we felt we had the right attitude to do this.
 We loved being around animals and we had a good skillset to get us started.
 So, we created a house sitter profile, built a website, TheAussieLambs.com, and joined a couple of the larger house sitting platforms that advertised international house sit jobs - HouseCarers and TrustedHousesitters.

 It all started early in November 2015.
 Glenn had to resign from his job.
 His employer did not provide for such a long absence.
 My employer on the other hand, gave me 12 months leave-without-pay, which was fantastic.